 Click the headers below for more information.

-We are set up primarily as a mentorship residency, with one-on-one learning with the attending to allow for a great operative and clinical learning experience.
+We are set up primarily as a team-based residency, with one-on-one learning with attending surgeons to allow for a great operative and clinical learning experience.

-Our fundamental educational rationale is that residents mentor on each specialty as both a junior and senior resident.
+Our fundamental educational rationale is that residents rotate on each specialty as both a junior and senior resident.

-For example, as PGY2, you mentor with one hand specialist for 3 months, then do so again with another hand specialist as a PGY4.
+For example, as PGY2, you rotate with a primary focus with one pair of hand specialists for 3 months, then do so again with another pair of hand specialists as a PGY4.

 In this way, not only do our residents get great early operative experience, they also develop the full skill set of medical decision-making.